jwynia/node-context-network/context-network/processes/creation.md

-# Creation Process
+# Node-TypeScript Creation Process

 ## Purpose
-This document outlines the creation process for the project, including workflows, standards, and best practices.
+This document outlines the creation process for Node.js TypeScript projects, including workflows, standards, and best practices specific to the Node.js ecosystem.

 ## Classification
 - **Domain:** Process